Burmese Translation of this article

-He became once again member of a political party after the NUP in 1988 was formed.
+He became once again member of a political party after the National Unity Party (NUP) in 1988 was formed to replace the BSPP in the next elections.
 But his role in post-88 Burma was that of a commentator and well respected intellectual and not that of an influential politician.
 He died of natural causes on March 26, 2018 in Yangon General Hospital – aged 92.

 Overall, Chit Hlaing can be said to have been an influential theorist but not a doer.
 Insofar perhaps it is not entirely wrong what he says about himself: „On my part, I had only to accept the duty entrusted upon me.“

 However, it should be remembered that Chit Hlaing educated and trained generations of officers, some of whom later went on to even become ministers or in the case of Than Shwe heads of state.
 Although socialism in Myanmar has been discredited as a political ideology and within the party landscape since 1988, Chit Hlaing’s philosophical ideas continue to thrive in the minds of Myanmar’s elites and military.

 Quoted from Nakanishi (2013), 64 f.